Winner of Regional Designation Award in the Humanities

 60 photographs, 30 photographic images of Native American people framed and ready to hang.
 Portraits are of people in traditional regalia and everyday clothing photographed outside in natural light on a portrait backdrop made especially for this exhibit.
 Images include both 30″ X 36″ color fine art giclee photographic prints and 18″ X 22″ black and white photographs.
 One life-size, Ahnawhake Clinch, 5′ X 2′.

 30 text panels, 13 1/2″ X 19″, framed and ready to hang.
 In depth interviews with subjects discussing regalia, location, activity etc. All include relevant quotes from either the subjects themselves, or an elder from their tribe.
 Each panel contains an inset photograph of everyday native life.
 The signage is designed by national award winning graphic designer Pamela Trow-Johnson.
+Sample text panels available on this page and by clicking here.

 A life-size holographic style video mask display of Cherokee-Lakota elder Amy Walker speaking about her traditions and culture.
 The 12 minute video loop gives the viewer insight into Native culture and prophesy, aspects of their history, and their intimately held hopes and concerns for the future.